 Silver Strand Paint Compared to Other Colors

-I often find that it can be challenging to really see a paint’s undertones until I put it side by side with other similar colors.
-Here’s how Sherwin Williams Silver Strand stacks up against four other popular paint colors.
+I often find that it can be challenging to really see a paint’s undertones until I put it side by side with different colors.
+Here’s how Sherwin Williams Silver Strand stacks up against four other similar, popular paint colors.

 Sherwin Williams Silver Strand vs SW Sea Salt

 First up…Sherwin Williams Sea Salt.
-These colors look similar when you put them side by side, but Sherwin Williams puts Silver Strand in the gray family and Sea Salt in the green family.
+Both beautiful colors, these two look similar when you put them side by side, but Sherwin Williams puts Silver Strand in the gray family and Sea Salt in the green family.
 They both lean neutral and cool.

 With an LRV of 63, Sea Salt is a bit lighter than Silver Strand’s LRV of 59.
 The gray/green combo is enticing, and since both colors contain levels of gray, they both exude a calming, serene vibe to your room.